weberstephanhd/iacman/README.md

 ### Deployments

+Deployments describe concreate deployment instances in a landscape.
+Therefore they refer to a component for the deplyoment handling.
+The task of the deployment description is to handle the (optional) wiring of this deployment with other deplyoments in a landscape.
+Therefore they describe dependencies and the wiring of the operator configuration with the exports of the used deplyoments to feed the variation point contract of the component that the handles the concrete deployment.

-Deployments are stored below the `deployments`folder of a module.
+Deployments are stored below the `deployments` folder of a module.
 They might have a hierarchical names (for example `iaas/infra`).
 The deployment name is directly used as folder path below the `deployments` folder.